-Night Forest is a first book in progress documenting the artwork of Megan Dulcie Dill in a children’s story format.
+Night Forest is a multimedia installation including the first hardcover book of Megan Dulcie Dill’s artwork in a children’s story format.
 The large scale paintings provide inspiration for this fusion of narrative soundscape and imagery.
 The book combined with sound, visuals and direct experience on the land transport viewers through time, perspective and place.
 The project concept is based on traditional children’s book illustrations and the Pacific westcoast ecoscape.

 Paintings/story: Megan Dulcie Dill, Animation: Claudia Bic, Video: Claudia Medina, Narrator: Frances Van Tol

 Join the songster Wren and friends as they embark on an epic journey through a mysterious old growth forest to find magic in voice and land.
 There are some big new words for all members of the family to explore in this adventure tale of loss and discovery.

 Pacific Wrens are tiny brown wrens with a song much larger than themselves.
 They have been deemed a “pinnacle of song complexity.”
 This tinkling, bubbly songbird is more often heard than seen within the dark understory of old-growth evergreen forests where they live.
 When Pacific Wrens sing they hold their tail upright and their entire body shakes with joy.

 “The Forest knows if you believe it is alive”, chirped Wren, “everything is magic in there, especially at night.”

 Wren found her nest amongst the great cedars and settled down for sleep.
 She was tired and looking forward to transitioning to her nighttime persona.

 She loved this part of her life when her bird body rested and her human form took on adventures.

 And into the Night Forest Tunnel she went.